run-ai/docs/docs/Administrator/Researcher-Setup/Configure-Command-Line-Interface-Templates.md

 *   Review the contents of a specific template by running ``runai template get <template-name>``
 *   Use a template by running ``runai submit --template <template-name>``

-The purpose of this document is to provide the administrator with guidelines on how to create templates
+The purpose of this document is to provide the administrator with guidelines on how to create templates.

 ## The Template Implementation